 The project held a consultation on catenae at the University of Birmingham's Brussels office in February 2020.
 In addition to the project team, twenty experts from Belgium, France and Germany attended to discuss the current state of the question in the study of catena manuscripts.

-The first two books from the project are set to be published in summer 2020.
-The first is a monograph by Dr Panagiotis Manafis on collections of Greek historical extracts: (Re)writing History in Byzantium.
-A Critical Study of Collections of Historical Excerpts (Routledge, 2020).
-The second is a printed edition of the Greek text of the catena in Codex Zacynthius with an English translation, based on the electronic edition produced by the Codex Zacynthius project.
-This will be published as The Palimpsest Catena of Codex Zacynthius: Text and Translation (Gorgias Press, 2020).
+The first two books from the project were published in summer 2020.
+These are a monograph by Dr Panagiotis Manafis on collections of Greek historical extracts: (Re)writing History in Byzantium.
+A Critical Study of Collections of Historical Excerpts (Routledge, 2020), and a printed edition of the Greek text of the catena in Codex Zacynthius with an English translation, The Palimpsest Catena of Codex Zacynthius: Text and Translation (Gorgias Press, 2020).

-The two doctoral students of the project are working on editions of the Pseudo-Oecumenian Catena on Romans (Jacopo Marcon), an analysis of witnesses to unique forms of the Catena on Acts (Emanuele Scieri), and a study of the development of Gospel Catenae (Andrew Patton).
+The three doctoral students of the project are working on an edition of the Pseudo-Oecumenian Catena on Romans (Jacopo Marcon), an analysis of witnesses to unique forms of the Catena on Acts (Emanuele Scieri), and a study of the development of Gospel Catenae (Andrew Patton).